efahd/ajax-form/README.md

-# ajax-form
+# ajax-form for php

-my first ajax form
+edit the following:
+link for the javascript inside main.php